-Small projects like these can be
+Small projects like these can be finished

-very easily with a spray finish.
+very easily with a spray finish

 One of the great features of this finish is the ability to apply numerous coats in a relatively short period of time.
 Various tints and pigments can be easily added to produce tone sprays, coloured topcoats, or metallic finishes.
-It also polishes to a brilliant, glossy luster that begs to be touched.
+It also polishes to a brilliant, glossy lustre that begs to be touched.
 In short, it is a very versatile finish that's a dependable and predictable performer.

 Most of the lacquer I use in my studio is sprayed using HVLP equipment, airbrushes, Preval sprayers (small disposable sprayers), or by using it from a regular aerosol can.
 I also brush it on from time to time, but spraying it is by far my favourite way to apply this finish.

-Master's Magic is my favourite spray
+Master's Magic is my favourite spray finish

 Orange Peel Rears Its Ugly Head

 However, any aerosol spray finish can leave a bit of orange peel on the surface that must be smoothed to create that glossy smooth surface that we all love so much.
 While you can easily wet sand any orange peel on the surface of the finish, it's requires extra time and labour.
 Note: Orange peel is defined as a pebbled like film surface on lacquer or enamel finishes that resembles an orange skin.
-Orange peel can be caused by the finish drying too rapidly when sprayed, or by a failure or combination of failures to achieve the desired leveling effects.
+Orange peel can be caused by the finish drying too rapidly when sprayed, or by a failure or combination of failures to achieve the desired levelling effects.

 Years ago, when I was doing a lot of projects for the retail market, I stumbled upon a technique to eliminate much, if not all of the wet sanding I was doing on my lacquer finished projects.
-I say stumbled upon, because I did not set out to develop this shortcut, I accidentally discovered it one day when working on a rush project.
+I say stumbled upon, because I did not set out to develop this short cut, I accidentally discovered it one day when working on a rush project.
 Like so many things in life, necessity became the mother of invention when I found a great way to eliminate virtually all of the wet sanding I had been doing on my finishes prior to buffing.

-Orange Peel Eliminator
+Steve Russell's Orange Peel Eliminator

 I was in the studio one day working on a signature piece for a big show and I had just finished spraying the last coat of lacquer when I got a phone call.
 I stepped out of the studio to answer the phone and whilst I was talking, a wasp flew in the studio and managed to land on the finish I had just applied to the project.
 Lucky me!